Create Your Own Multiplayer Game

 Implementation of realistic animations and movement systems

-Chapter 6 – Character Attributes & Base States
+Chapter 6 – Base Attributes & Gameplay Effect System

 Chapter 7 – Player Ability System